datacommonsorg/docsite/tutorials/sheets_sleep.md

 ![](/assets/images/tutorials/sheets_sleep_tutorial_6.png)

 ## Step 4: Sort on sleep score.
 Data Commons has made a tutorial on sorting in Sheets available at <https://docs.datacommons.org/api/sheets/>.
+To summarize, the process of sorting on columns looks like this:

+- Obtain the desired data from Data Commons.
+- Turn on filter views (in the Data dropdown, click "Filter views").
+- Click the inverted triangle at the top of each column.

 Follow the example in the video to sort your spreadsheet on the F column.
 Your final output should look like this:

 ![](/assets/images/tutorials/sheets_sleep_tutorial_7.png)